4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 - ##### Type NS
 	- Name is Domain
 	- Value is Hostname of AUTHORITATIVE server for this domain
+	- CANNOT have an IP in the record
 	- Example: DNS name googledns
 		- (google.com, s1.googledns.com, NS, 255)
 		- (google.com, s2.googledns.com, NS, 255)